 For clubbers, Durban has quite a few mainstream house venues, including Eighties Nightclub, The Clapham Grand, and Club Sasha.
 For alternative dance music, Origin hosts international deejays and packed parties every Friday and Saturday night.
 The Lounge in Stamfordhill is Durban's only major gay nightclub, and Cool Runnings offers a reggae-and-rasta poolhall with drum circles on Thursday nights.

-Late-night entertainment doesn't have as many options in Durban, but the watering-hole for the city's creative crowd is Hai.bo, with its massive cocktail menu and artistic atmosphere.
+Late-night entertainment doesn't have many venue options in Durban, but the watering-hole for the city's creative crowd is Hai.bo, with its massive cocktail menu and artistic atmosphere.